What is the Theatre in the Woods?

 How easy is it to get to West Horsley Place?

-Horsley train station is a mile away and the return fare is £13.10.
+Horsley train station is a mile away and the return fare is £13.80 from London.
 Get on a train at 4.30 you can be at the opera by 5.30.
 The walk from the station through the back of the 300 acre estate takes about 20 minutes through peaceful fields.

 Horsley is 25 miles from London, 62 miles from Glyndebourne and 42 miles from Garsington at Wormsley and 45 miles from The Grange.

 Today, the charity employs 10 year-round staff.
-In 2017 the charity’s festival venue will be West Horsley Place in Surrey.
+From2017 the charity’s festival venue will be West Horsley Place in Surrey.
 However, the office in Bishops Sutton will remain the charity’s headquarters where the full-time staff will be based.

 Who are the charity trustees?

 Grange Park Opera was registered as a charity (no: 1068046) in early 1998 with chairman Sir David Davies (now co-chair of the Appeal), The Hon.
 Mary-Ann Sheehy and Wasfi Kani.

 Chairman: Simon Freakley (also chair at Dulwich Picture Gallery)